FraserProvan2/cs-coach-sim/tools/DataSync/README.md

 1. First run `npm run getPlayerIds` to create a `players.json` to get desired player ids
 2. Then run `npm run syncPlayers` to update the players stats (preferebly on a VPN)
 NOTE: ensure the schema matches !!!

+1. `npm run getPlayerImages` to update all images, failed downloads will use placeholder.png